 Magical Girl Lyrical Nanoha and its sequels have Fate Testarossa.
 Near the end of the first season, she's a Tomato in the Mirror when Precia reveals that she's a clone; Fate, though treated as an equal by her new employers, who know she's a clone, and her classmates, who don't, once briefly wonders if she even counts as a person once during A's.
 In later seasons she's surrounded by people who care for her individually, though, and this is quickly refuted.
 In StrikerS, she adopts children similar to her to be raised in a loving environment so that they will not have to ask the same question.

-In fact, Nanoha takes this trope to the extremes, as number of clones begin to outnumber the natural born characters.
+In fact, Nanoha takes this trope to the extremes, as the number of clones begins to outnumber the natural born characters.
 At least ten of the characters in the series are clones.
 In StrikerS, most of the villain party are made out of cyborg clones, even Jail himself is revealed to be a clone of a true Al Hazardian.

 The second Rebuild of Evangelion film even has a scene of Rei floating in an LCL tank, wearing a collar engraved with "REI-02".
 And the third film has a different Rei Asuka directly refers to as a "Rei-type".